ikhemissi/azure-ipaas-workshop/docs/workshop.md

 >
 > ![Request OAuth Success](assets/lab3/part3_2_ResultG.jpg)
 >
-> ✅ The Orders API is now secured using the OAuth 2.0 framework!
+> ✅ The Orders API is now secured using the OAuth 2.0 protocol !

 </details>